ainsleys/derivadex-api-docs/source/includes/main.md

 The preferred method of running the Auditor is to utilize the published Docker images at the [DerivaDEX docker registry](https://hub.docker.com/repository/docker/derivadex/ddx-auditor).
 For those who prefer to run the Auditor from source, refer to the [From source](#from-source) section.
 To run the Auditor with docker, follow these steps from the DerivaDEX `trading_clients` repository (< 5 minutes):

 1. Clone the DerivaDEX `trading_clients` repo: `git clone git@gitlab.com:derivadex/trading_clients.git`
-2. Copy the `.config.template.json` file into a location of your choosing (we'll refer to this file path as `$CONFIG`).
-Since we're only discussing the auditor, we will only consider the `auditorDeployments` section, and you may set `mmDeployments` and `mtDeployments` to an empty array (i.e., `[]`).
+2. Copy the `.config.template.json` file into a location of your choosing (we"ll refer to this file path as `$CONFIG`).
+Since we"re only discussing the auditor, we will only consider the `auditorDeployments` section, and you may set `mmDeployments` and `mtDeployments` to an empty array (i.e., `[]`).
    - A common pattern traders have requested is to host the auditor by itself in a Kubernetes cluster,